sudoxyz/mit-map-proxy/README.md

 4.  **Access the tiles:**
     You can now access your map tiles from any application or browser at `http://localhost:5000/{z}/{x}/{y}.png`.
 For example: `http://localhost:5000/3/4/3.png`.

-    For use with `MIT App Inventor` you will need to either host this app on a VPS, Vercel (or similar), or self-host with port forwarding.
+    For use with `MIT App Inventor`, you will need to either host this app on a VPS, Vercel (or similar), or self-host with port forwarding.

-    Once setup you can simply enter `http(s)://hostname:port/{z}/{x}/{y}.png` into the advanced options of the map and you image will load.
+    Once setup you can simply enter `http(s)://hostname:port/{z}/{x}/{y}.png` into the advanced options of the map, and your image will load.